camya/filament-title-with-slug/README.md

 ### Permalink preview: Change host and path

 You can set the path and the host for the preview.
-If you want hide the host part completely, you can set the parameter `urlHostVisible: false`.

 ```php
 TitleWithSlugInput::make(